NYPL/metadata-documentation/workflows/digitization/po.md

     - MSU staff [approves](/metadata-documentation/workflows/approvals/) the item(s)
     - Once approved in MMS, item(s) that meet the [criteria for appearance](/metadata-documentation/dc/criteria/) will be accessible on DC
         1. Searching DC using the PO number (without the "PO") will return any publicly accessible items that correspond to that PO
-- Open POs can be found in [Metadata Services › Digitization & Approvals › Digitization Tracking 🔒](https://app.clickup.com/2305128/v/l/6-164664866-1) with the status **In Progress**
+- Open POs can be found in [Metadata Services › New Digitization › New Digitization Tracking 🔒](https://app.clickup.com/2305128/v/l/6-164664866-1) with the status **In Progress**
-    - Corresponding [New Digitization Approvals 🔒](https://app.clickup.com/2305128/v/l/6-180919377-1) are connected to the Digitization Tracking task as they are received by MSU
+    - Corresponding [New Digitization Approvals 🔒](https://app.clickup.com/2305128/v/l/6-180919377-1) are connected to the New Digitization Tracking task as they are received by MSU
-    - The [Manager, Metadata Services](/metadata-documentation/contact/), will close the Digitization Tracking task once all related approvals are complete
+    - The [Manager, Metadata Services](/metadata-documentation/contact/), will close the New Digitization Tracking task once all related approvals are complete

 ## See Also
 - [Photo Order](/metadata-documentation/metadata/element/identifier/po/) for more information about the PO identifier